 In Belgium, for autogas, the distribution between propane and butane in the winter is 70/30 and in the summer 60/40.

-- has a higher octane rating compared to gasoline (according to the RON method).
-Super petrol has an octane number of approximately 99, Euro-lead-free 95 and LPG more than 100.
-This higher octane number means that Autogas ignites more evenly.
+• a high octane number (according to RON method).
+Premium petrol has an octane rating of approximately 99, Euro-lead free 95 and LPG over 100.
+This higher octane rating means that LPG ignites more evenly.
 Unlike other fuels, no additives are required to ensure high quality.

-- is odorless, a harmless odor is added for detection
+• odorless: a harmless odor is added (detection)

-- has a low viscosity, burns without waste materials up to H2O and CO2 and does not contaminate pipes and / or engine parts
+• low viscosity: burns without waste to H2O and CO2 and therefore does not contaminate pipes and / or engine parts